-I don’t know how it’s been three months since I’ve gotten a chance to sit and update this here blog.
-I blame copious amounts of travel and jet lag and time zone changes (Philly!
+Preface: I’m a wee bit tired.
+I blame copious amounts of planes and jet lag and time zone changes (Philly!
 Indiana!
 Vegas!
 Newfoundland!
 New Zealand!
 Back to Vegas!
 Montreal!).
-In my off days I also chase a rather spirited toddler and wipe snot off the couch like it’s my other job.
-I am currently listening to him smack his soother against the walls of his crib and trying my best to ignore his non-napping because let’s face it: I need a mo.
+In my off days I also chase a rather spirited toddler and wipe snot off the couch because that’s my other job.
+I am currently listening to him smack his soother against the walls of his crib and trying my best to ignore his non-napping because let’s face it: I need a moment.

 All of our trips were awesome and amazing, particularly New Zealand, because it was two weeks of adventure and the Armageddon Expo team treated us like gold and tried to kill us in a very nice way with lots of extreme adventuring.
-I love that country with a passion, and if you haven’t been, what are you DOING, stop reading this and GO.
+I love that country with a passion, and if you haven’t been, what are you doingggg, stop reading this, GO.

 One of our Vegas trips entailed attending the World Tea Expo to do some edumacating, schmoozing, and of course drink a shit ton of tea.
 I’m sure you already know, but my husband and I launched a new business recently called Tea Runners, which is a monthly tea subscription box where we deliver high end loose leaf teas straight to your door.
 (Disclaimer: we do not actually do the delivering.
-Like, it won’t be me in a cute UPS hat ringing your doorbell, cuz I don’t look good in caps) We get to work with amazing growers and suppliers from all over the world and are having way too much fun selecting the best teas we can find to broaden our subscribers’ minds to the world of tea.
-And hey, I’m officially off coffee, because I get the same kick I need from our black teas and don’t get a caffeine crash after.
-Plus they’re full of antioxidants and make my body feel good, which is something I desperately need when I’m basically living on the road all the time.
-The good/overwhelming news is, Tea Runners is growing rapidly, and our customer reviews are holding steady at a 4.5/5!
-Yay, tea! plugplugplugplugplug
+Like, it won’t be me in a cute UPS hat ringing your doorbell, brown aren’t my thing.
+Brown COATS, they’re another story.)
+We get to work with amazing growers and suppliers from all over the world and are having way too much fun selecting the best teas we can find to broaden our subscribers’ minds to the world of tea.
+Basically, if you’re a tea drinker, we got you. (tea runners.com plug plug plug)

-We are getting on a plane tomorrow yet again to Montreal so Mama can do that whole acting thing, but before time gets away from me once more, I wanted to make good and share one of my old stand-by recipes with you.
-I love eating out, and man do I do it well, but when we’re at home, all I want to do is get in the kitchen and make something I can control the ingredients of.
+We are getting on a plane tomorrow yet again to Montreal for another job, but before time gets away from me once more, I wanted to make good and share one of my old stand-by recipes with you.
+I love eating out, and man do I do it well, but when we’re at home, all I want to do is cook.
 Life is all about balance, so once I’m finished eating honey-glazed quail stuffed with duck and the butteriest mashed potatoes known to man at Joel Robuchon in Vegas (hi, death row meal), I need a little something less decadent.
 This dish still has some comfort food aspects to it, but it isn’t too over the top.
 The “bbq” sauce is a take on one of the very first meals I ever cooked out of a Rachael Ray cookbook (she is responsible for turning me from a girl who only makes reservations to an actual real live home cook.
 I love you, Rachael).
 The sauce goes with salmon perfectly, and contributes to a super crispy skin.
 And we all know salmon skin is delicious.
 Eat the skin.
 EAT IT.

 “BBQ” Salmon with Mashed Sweet Potato and Fennel Slaw